medialab/xan/docs/cmd/merge.md

     $ cat filelist.csv | xan merge --paths - --path-column path > merged.csv

+You can also use the --glob flag to feed the command a glob pattern (for instance if your shell does not support it natively or if the number of files exceeds the arguments limit):

+    $ xan merge --glob '*.csv' > merged.csv

 Usage:
     xan merge [options] [<inputs>...]
     xan merge --help